 Since before the birth of BACES, Pompeu Fabra University already counted upon the presence of multiple JMCs.
 Both the Director and Deputy-Director still hold their own individual Chairs and have committed into bringing them into integrated cooperation through the BACES Centre of Excellence.
 These are:

 JMC Professor: Javier Arregui

-In September 2015, the European Commission decided to award a JMC project to Prof. Javier Arregui, as an expert in processes of decision-making and policy-making within the European Union.
+In 3 consecutive periods, the European Commission has awarded a JMC project to Prof. Javier Arregui, as an expert in processes of decision-making and policy-making within the European Union.